decentralized-identity/interoperability/assets/wallet-matrix.md

 ### Footnotes
 [^footnote1]: This is how footnotes work in hackMD.
 Each footnote has to have a unique name, but you can link to them in multiple places!
 [^footnotespherity]: Somewhere between Y and PR!
 Our homegrown LD implementation is a little undertested but seems to work fine.
 Aligning with Mattr's linter and Transmute's Document-Loader is roadmapped!
+[^footnotekiva]: We currently only support anonymous credentials, but are accepting PRs!
 [^footnoteworkday]: We do not use JSON-LD but use LD-style proofs.
 We use a plain JSON solution without JWTs.